-Davis’s Drug Guide App + Web powered by Unbound Medicine provides up-to-date information on 5000+ trade name and generic drugs.
-View on the web or download App to your iPhone, iPad, or Android smartphone or tablet.
+Davis’s Drug Guide for Nurses App + Web from F.A.
+Davis and Unbound Medicine covers 5000 trade name and generic drugs.
+Includes App for iPhone, iPad, and Android smartphone + tablet.
+Handbook covers dosage, side effects, interactions, uses.
 Davis Drug Guide PDF.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

 Antirheumatics are used to manage symptoms of rheumatoid arthritis (pain, swelling) and in more severe cases to slow down joint destruction and preserve joint function.
 NSAIDs, aspirin, and other salicylates are used to manage symptoms such as pain and swelling, allowing continued motility and improved quality of life.
 Corticosteroids are reserved for more advanced swelling and discomfort, primarily because of their ↑ side effects, especially with chronic use.
 They can be used to control acute flares of disease.
 Neither NSAIDs nor corticosteroids prevent disease progression or joint destruction.
 Disease-modifying antirheumatics drugs (DMARDs) slow the progression of rheumatoid arthritis and delay joint destruction.
 DMARDs are reserved for severe cases because of their toxicity.
 Several months of therapy may be required before benefit is noted and maintained.
 Serious and frequent adverse reactions may require discontinuation of therapy, despite initial benefit.